apple/swift-protobuf/Documentation/GENERATED_CODE.md

 # Swift Protobuf Generated Code Guide

+---

+> :warning: **WARING** :warning: This project is in a _prerelease_ state.
+There
+> is active work going on that will result in API changes that can/will break
+> code while things are finished.
+Use with caution.

+---

 This explanation of the generated code is intended to help people understand the design of Swift Protobuf.
 This is not a contract: The details of the generated code are